blurrycontour/zuul-gerrit/doc/source/developer/zookeeper.rst

    Parameters for the build; these can be large so they're in their own znode and will be read only if needed.

+.. path:: zuul/nodeset/requests/<request uuid>
+   :type: NodesetRequest

+   A new-style (nodepool-in-zuul) node request.
+This will replace `nodepool/requests`.
+The two may operate in parallel for a time.

+   Schedulers create requests and may delete them at any time (regardless of lock state).

+.. path:: zuul/nodeset/locks/<request uuid>

+   A lock for the new-style node request.
+Launchers will acquire a lock when operating on the request.

+.. path:: zuul/provider/<provider name>/nodes/<node uuid>
+   :type: ProviderNode

+   A new-style (nodepool-in-zuul) node record.
+This holds information about the node (mostly supplied by the provider).

+.. path:: zuul/provider/<provider name>/locks/<node uuid>

+   A lock for the new-style node.
+Launchers or executors will hold this lock while operating on the node.